LeonidShamis/PGP/README.md

 # PGP

-Working with PGP for signing, encrypting, and decrypting texts, e-mails, etc.
+Using different toolkits, libraries and implementations of the [OpenPGP](https://www.openpgp.org/) standard to demonstrate and test signing, encrypting, and decrypting texts, e-mails, etc.